F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 # OpenShift/Kubernetes Multi-Cluster

-This page documents a new feature in CIS for Multi-Cluster.
-To provide feedback on Container Ingress Services or this documentation, please file a [GitHub Issue](https://github.com/F5Networks/k8s-bigip-ctlr/issues)
+This page documents the multi cluster support in CIS.
+Check the Known Issues section for more information on features not supported.

 ## Contents